valango/assert-debug/README.md

 <a name="style">Depending on your **personal style**</a>, you can share `assert-debug` between code modules
 via dependency injection, via global namespace or some other way.
 Maybe you want to use native `assert` in production code - maybe not.

+### Feedback
+You are more than welcome to share your thoughts and criticism.
+Bugs and wishes [here](https://github.com/valango/assert-debug/issues), please.